-- Check the LEDs on the front of X1200 (see chapter 11.2, page 375) to determine if an incoming call is received at all. - Check MONITORING AND DEBUGGING ISDN MONITOR to see if an incoming call has been recorded. - Check WAN PARTNER EDIT WAN NUMBERS to see if a suitable number for incoming calls has been entered. - Check the MIB variables DSS1Cause and LocalCause in the MIB table isdnCallHistoryTable.
+- Check the LEDs on the front of X1000 (see chapter 11.2, page 373) to determine if an incoming call is received at all. - Check MONITORING AND DEBUGGING ISDN MONITOR to see if an incoming call has been recorded. - Check WAN PARTNER EDIT WAN NUMBERS to see if a suitable number for incoming calls has been entered. - Check the MIB variables DSS1Cause and LocalCause in the MIB table isdnCallHistoryTable.
 To interpret the entries, see the Software Reference. - Check CM-1BRI, ISDN S0 Incoming CALL Answering to see if you have made the necessary entries for incoming calls.

-- Check if Encapsulation in WAN PARTNER EDIT is the same for both connection partners. - Check if Authentication in WAN PARTNER EDIT PPP is the same for both connection partners.
+Check if Authentication in WAN PARTNER EDIT PPP is the same for both connection partners.